pau1a/Transcrypt/main.md

 * **Acceptance criteria:** From a fresh browser, **signup→MFA→first report in ≤60 minutes** without docs.
 Intake ≤20 required fields; first evaluation <2 minutes; PDF in <10s; every finding links to rule, trace, and evidence (if any).
 Support load target: ≤0.2 tickets/user/month for onboarding.
 * **Fields we’ll start with (tight list):** company name/sector/size, IdP (Entra/Okta/Google) + admin MFA yes/no, email platform (M365/Google), endpoints count (rough), backups (y/n + immutable y/n), remote access (VPN y/n), key policies present (password, incident, access control y/n), contact email for reports.
 That’s it.

-If you’re happy with this spine, the next tangible step is to sketch the **Quick Start** and **Finding Card** as wireframes in your doc—the rest of the UX hangs from those two artifacts.
+If you’re happy with this spine, the next tangible step is to sketch the **Quick Start** and **Finding Card** as wireframes in your doc—the rest of the UX hangs from those two artefacts.

 ### 4.2 Interface Philosophy